devanshusingla/Crypto-IITK-tasks/gtest/README.md

 ### Instruction for compilation

-compile the .cpp files with -lgtest
+compile the .cpp files as
+g++ main.cpp -lgtest